IAmAKiwi/CS180Team-Project/README.md

 The `DatabaseTestCases` class provides unit tests using JUnit 5.
 These tests ensure that the `Database` class correctly handles user creation, retrieval, validation, and message history management.

-## Requirements

-- Java Development Kit (JDK) 11 or higher
-- JUnit 5 for testing

 ## Usage